 Winter 2022 Linguistics Newsletter

 Virginia Beavert, Tuxámshish, who received a Doctorate of Humane Letters from UW in 2009 (nominated by Linguistics), celebrated her 100th birthday on Nov.
 30, 2021 outside the Northwest Indian Language Institute (NILI), University of Oregon, Eugene.
 Beavert was a UO graduate student 2007-2012, receiving a PhD in Linguistics in 2012.
-From 2012-2016, Dr. Beavert was a Research Associate at NILI, and since 2016 she has served as the Sapsikʷ’ałá Distinguished Elder Educator for the UO College of… Read more
+From 2012-2016, Dr. Beavert was a Research Associate at NILI, and since 2016 she has served as the Sapsikʷ’ałá Distinguished Elder Educator for the UO… Read more

 In December 2021 Ben Jones successfully defended and filed his dissertation, The Spatiality of Perceptual Dialectology, supervised by Betsy Evans.
 Jones’ dissertation focused on language attitudes and ideologies towards English in the state of Maine.
 Respondents in Jones’ study were asked to use the Folk Linguistic Online Mapping tool developed by Betsy Evans to draw regions of Maine after being given these instructions: “Is it possible… Read more